ccallahan45/ccallahan45/README.md

 Hi!
 My name is Chris Callahan.
 I'm currently a postdoc in Earth System Science at Stanford University, working with [Noah Diffenbaugh](https://climatelab.stanford.edu/) and [Marshall Burke](https://www.stanfordecholab.com/).
 I did my PhD at Dartmouth College in the [EEES program](https://sites.dartmouth.edu/EEES/), working with Justin Mankin in the [Climate Modeling and Impacts Group](https://jsmankin.github.io).

-My research focuses on the economic impacts of climate change.
+My research focuses on the economic, social, and health impacts of climate change.
 You can read more about me and my research on [my website](https://christophercallahan.me) and contact me at _christophercallahan (at) stanford (dot) edu_.